 The NBC forms expert groups and short term task specific groups from time to time to provide advice and deliver key initiatives.
-Two ongoing expert groups have been formed to progress work in two priority reform areas:
+There is currently one expert group progressing work in a priority reform area:

 The NBC meets face to face twice yearly, generally in March and September and by teleconference as required.

 Secretariat support is provided by the Commonwealth Department of Agriculture and Water Resources.

 The Secretary of the Department of Agriculture and Water Resources chairs the NBC as a member of the Agricultural Senior Officials Committee.
 Membership comprises senior officials from the Australian, state and territory primary industry or environment department and jurisdictions may have up to two representatives.

 Animal Health Australia and Plant Health Australia and the Australian Local Government Association may be invited as observers.

 Key issues considered at previous NBC meetings are outlined in the communiqués listed below.